zacharybk/cxhandbook/src/content/docs/playbooks/guides/technical-team-data-grouping.md

 draft: false
 tags: ["Playbook", "Data Analysis", "Interactions"]
 section: "playbooks"
+sidebar:
-order: 4
+  order: 3
 ---

 ## Summary

-The decision for how to group your data is one of the most crucial steps in the [Playbook](/handbook/playbooks) process, and it's even more complicated when you have multiple technical products.
+The decision for how to group your data is one of the most crucial steps in the [Playbook](/playbooks/overview/) process, and it's even more complicated when you have multiple technical products.
 This post will discuss a few ways to think about the grouping and **provide a short cautionary tale about getting it wrong.**

 ## Methods to Group Your Data